giacecco/railsponsibility/README.md

 The *Railsponsibility* project is aimed at building a system to monitor all train services being cancelled or delayed that match the criteria for compensation, to then remind the passengers who were affected of the disservice they were affected by and support them in filing the claim, automating as much as possible the process.

 As of today, Raisponsibility can receive requests of monitoring delayed trains by using Twitter and by specifying the stations by using their three-letter codes, e.g. 'EUS' for London Euston (also called the CRS code).
 Railsponsibility will tweet back in any case at the train's arrival, whatever the delay, even if it is not sufficient to entitle you to compensation.
+Cancellations are not yet monitored.

 To use Railsponsibility, tweet as in the following example.
 Imagine you are on the train from Berkhamsted (BKM) to London Euston (EUS), scheduled to leave Berkhamsted at 7:32.
 At some point, you realise that the train is delayed and you want Railsponsibility to monitor that for you.
 You will tweet: